kbyish/Store-ang/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+1-Add to github

+    1- run command
+        git init
+    2- run command
+        git add .
+    3- run command
+         git commit -m "Initial commit of existing project" 4- git remote add origin <remote repository URL>
+        git remote add origin   https://github.com/kbyish/Store-ang.git

+        you can get the url from website like github after you create  a new
+    go to github and create new repository and get url of that
+    Ex: